 With one foot in cedar and another in bamboo, Melissa is on a life long journey of catching the flow of her ancestors.
 Melissa is ‘Namgis and Chinese.
 With the gift to walk multiple worlds, she works to facilitate conversations and opportunities for both communities she is from to come together, learn more about each other and to create spaces for bridges of solidarities to form between all cultures and communities.
 Her undergraduate degree was in First Nations and Indigenous Studies, with a minor in Law and Society as well.
 Exploring her mixed roots identity is also at the heart of Melissa’s artistic manifestations.
 Through the creation of fashion designing, poetry writing, filmmaking, photography and getting involved with land-based education, she explores topics of love, identity and what it means to find (be) longing through (dis) placement and how one can have body sovereignty through all this.
 Email: email@example.com

 Marika grew up in Agassiz, a small town nestled by the Fraser River where the Coast Mountains meet the Northern Cascades.
 She is of Chinese Singaporean and Dutch ancestry, and is constantly learning, exploring and growing in her role as a settler on Coast Salish territory.
 Marika’s ceaseless journey of learning has led her to complete a diploma in Environmental Studies from Langara College and a BSc in Applied Biology, Plant & Soil Sciences program.
 Driven by a soulful passion for native bees and plants, she completed a thesis project focused on evaluating bee and floral communities in hedgerows at the UBC Farm, and volunteered many hours in the Spencer Entomological Collection at the Beaty Biodiversity Museum.
-Marika’s heart is invested in environmental stewardship and community-driven science, and she has over 10 years of experience facilitating workshops and programs to grow environmental awareness and passion for native plants and pollinators around Vancouver.On a personal level she has a strong interest in decolonization and creating opportunities for disengaged and marginalized populations to connect with nature.
-Marika is EYA’s go-to pollinator expert, and manages EYA’s Wildflower Meadow program, where she works with Indigenous youth from UNYA’s Cedar Walk and Aries Alternative programs to grow native plants, create habitat for pollinators and care for the three wildflower meadows they planted across East Vancouver.
+Today, she is the Vice President of the Native Bee Society of BC.
+Marika’s heart is invested in environmental stewardship and community-driven science, and she has over 10 years of experience leading workshops and programs to grow environmental awareness and passion for native plants and pollinators around Vancouver.On a personal level she has a strong interest in decolonization and facilitating opportunities for typically disengaged populations to connect with nature.
+Marika leads EYA’s Land Guardians program and Pollinator Citizen Science programs.

 David grew up in England and arrived in Vancouver after a year-long bicycle journey across Europe and Asia.
 David loves being outside, whether exploring our beautiful forest and coastal ecosystems, biking around the city, or growing food in the garden.
 He believes in the importance of nature for our physical and mental well-being and is passionate about restoring ecological balance and community to our urban environments.